dewitt4/Cloud-Custodain/docs/source/aws/examples/ec2poweronstoppedforpatching.rst

 =====================================

 The following example policies will automatically create CloudWatch cron rate triggered Lambda functions in your account and region.
-The Lambda funtions will be triggered on the cron rate expression schedule you provide in the mode section of the policy.
+The Lambda functions will be triggered on the cron rate expression schedule you provide in the mode section of the policy.
 The following example policies find all EC2 instances that are both in a stopped state, and have a tag called ``Patch Group`` with a value of